probablykasper/taskler/README.md

 4. Commit and tag in format "v#.#.#"

 ## Data recovery
 For some reason, Brave deleted all my localStorage data, including Taskler's.
 This does not seem to be a problem with Taskler.
-If you have a backups, Taskler's data can be restored.
+If you have a backup, Taskler's data can be restored.
 Brave stores localStorage at in the following folder in my case:
 ```
 ~/Library/Application Support/BraveSoftware/Brave-Browser/Default/Local Storage/leveldb
 ```